GrahamDumpleton/mod_wsgi/README.rst

 distribution separates out module configuration into a ``mods-available`` directory, in the ``wsgi.load`` file within the ``mods-available`` directory.
-In the latter case where a ``mods-available`` directory is used, the module would then be enabled by running ``a2enmod wsgi``.
+In the latter case where a ``mods-available`` directory is used, the module would then be enabled by running ``a2enmod wsgi`` as ``root``.
 If necessary Apache can then be restarted to verify the module is loading correctly.
 You can then configure Apache as necessary for your specific WSGI application.

 Note that because in this scenario the mod_wsgi module for Apache could be located in a Python virtual environment, if you destroy the Python virtual